AdobeDocs/campaign-classic.en/help/campaign-classic-home.md

 * **[September Release is live!](rn/using/latest-release.md)**<br/> Discover new capabilities, improvements and fixes in the Release Notes

-* **[Apple Mail Privacy Protection FAQs](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/technotes/apple-mail-privacy-faq.html)**<br/> Find initial guidance in response to Apple’s announcement regarding iOS 15
+* **[Apple Mail Privacy Protection FAQs](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/technotes/apple-mail-privacy-faq.html)** and **[technote](technotes/using/apple-mail-app-privacy-protection.md)**<br/> Find initial guidance in response to Apple’s announcement regarding iOS 15

 * **[Connecting through IMS/Adobe ID?
 Upgrade to the latest builds](technotes/using/ims-updates.md)**<br/> If you are using IMS to connect to Campaign, you must to upgrade to be able to connect to Campaign after **June 30, 2021**